CyanOperator/.github/profile/README.md

   <img src="https://raw.githubusercontent.com/CyanOperator/CyanOperator-Specification/main/media/CyanOperator_Logo.png" alt="Cyan Operator Logo"/>
 </p>

-**Cyan Operator** is a software project that aims to build an advanced, digital personal assistant software for leading operating systems.
-The basic building block of the software is the `operator` that visually appear on the user's screen that also can interact with.
+**Cyan Operator** is a software project that aims to build an advanced, graphical personal assistant software for leading operating systems.
+The basic building block of the software is the `operator` that visually appears on the user's screen which can also interact with (simply an animated character).

 ## Repository Map